OpenLinkSoftware/SAGE-FloatingCarDataTransformation/README.md

 # FloatingCarDataTransformation
-This repository contains python and bash scripts needed to transform Floating Car Data (FCD) in RDF format produced by TomTom generator
+This repository contains python and bash scripts needed to enrich and interlink Floating Car Data (FCD) in RDF format produced by TomTom generator